On large deviations in the averaging principle for SDE's with a "full dependence", correction: Proof of theorem 1

-\item The property of the rate function $S$ to be a ``good rate function'' can be shown as in Freidlin and Wentzell (1984), using the semi-continuity of the function$L(x,y)$ w.r.t. $y$ and continuity w.r.t. $x$ variable (see Lemma 7.4.2 from Freidlin and Wentzell).
+{\bf 11.} The property of the rate function $S$ to be a ``good rate function'' can be shown as in \cite{Freidlin and Wentzell (1984)}, using the semi-continuity of the function $L(x,y)$ with respect to $y$ and continuity with respect to $x$ variable (see \cite[Lemma 7.4.2]{Freidlin and Wentzell (1984)}).